Aimini/hm-51/src/alu/README.md

 * `ISR[5] == 1` means an interrupt with priority 0 is being servced.
 * `ISR[7]` can be customized.

- Now assume `A = ISR` , `B` is the result of `SELHIRQ` , we first list the condition that can't accept current interrupt.
+ Now assume `A = ISR` , `B` is the result of `SELHIRQN` , we first list the condition that can't accept current interrupt.

 * `A[6] == 1` , means that the priority of the interrupt being serviced is 1.
 You cannot accept any other interrupts because 1 is the highest priority.
 * `A[6] == 0 && A[5] == 1 && B[7] == 0` , means that only interrupt with priority 0 be serviced, but IRQ's priority is 0 too, we shouldn'taccept it.